riskou/chrandr/README.md

 # chrandr

-Change xrandr screen configuration in a gui.
+Graphical command launcher for screen configuration.

-##### Features
+### Features

 - Display a list of configurations (HDMI and laptop, only laptop, ...).
-- Only availables options are displayed (e.g. if HDMI is not connected).
+- Only availables options are displayed.
+Availability depends on connected screens.
-- When an option is selected, it executes the shell commands defined in configuration file.
+- When an option is selected, configured shell commands are executed.

-##### History (my life)

-To activate HDMI, I used shell scripts to run xrandr/amixer/pulseaudio commands.
-It worked...
-Later, and to learn python, I decided to create a gui to launch these commands.

-You see the result : A gui to launch shell commands...

 ## Dependencies